SShojaie/Suicide_rate/README.md

 ## The Pursuit of Happiness, a Group Project.
 Think money can buy you happiness?
 Read on to see if there's truth to that..

-Applying Data Analytics and Visualization Techniques to highlight other factors that impact world happiness.
+Applying data analytics and visualization techniques to highlight other factors that impact world happiness.

 <div align="center">